CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 |SPECIES_1        |text                 |notNull(sp1\|NULL); match(sp1,public,species_lookup\|NOT_IN_SET)|lookup(sp1, public, species_lookup, targetSp)|Maps source value to SPECIES_1 using lookup table|TRUE|
 |SPECIES_1_PER|integer|notNull(sp1_per\|-8888); between(sp1_per,0,100\|-9999)|copy(sp1_per)|Copies source value to SPECIES_PER_1|TRUE|

-# How to actually translate the source table?
+# How to actually translate a source table?

-The translation is done by the user in two steps:
+The translation is done in two steps:

 **1. Prepare the translation function** with SELECT TT_Prepare(translationTableSchema, translationTable).

 It is necessary to dynamically prepare the actual translation function because PostgreSQL does not allow a function to return an arbitrary number of column of arbitrary types.
 The translation function has to explicitly declare what it is going to return at declaration time.
 Since every translation table can get the translation function to return a different set of columns, it is necessary to define a new translation function for every translation table.
-This step is necessary only when a new translation table is being used, when a new atribute is defined in the translation table or when a target attribute type is modified.
+This step is necessary only when a new translation table is being used, when a new atribute is defined in the translation table or when a target attribute type is changed.

-**2. **Translate the table** with the prepared TT_Translate(sourceTableSchema, sourceTable) function.
+**2. Translate the table** with the prepared TT_Translate(sourceTableSchema, sourceTable) function.

+This function returns the translated target table and can be used in place of any table in a SQL statement.

 By default the prepared function will always be named TT_Translate().
 If you are dealing with many tranlation tables at the same time, you might want to prepare a translation function for each of them.
 You can do this by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function).
 You would normally parovide a different suffix for each of your translation table.